Libor Spacek (*1966)

-As with so many other photographers, Libor also finds the inspiration in the beauty of female body, which he depicts in an unusual way.
-He captures his models under water surface.
-This lead to his most famous collection of work, „Underwater Fine Art Nudes“ .
-He made the first pictures in 2002 and up to date, his collection contains tens of large-format photographs, which he exhibits and publishes all over the world.
+As with so many other photographers, Libor also finds the inspiration in the beauty of female body, which depicts in an unusual way.
+He takes pictures of models underwater.
+This lead to his most famous collection of work, “Underwater Fine Art Nudes“ .
+Libor made the first pictures in 2002 and up to date, his collection contains tens of large-format photographs, which he exhibits and publishes all over the world.

 Libor has taken part in a few foreign projects and expeditions as a Scuba Instructor and Underwater Photography Specialist.
 These projects gave him the opportunity to create pictures of the underwater world, which focus mainly on macro-photography.

-Libor is a world class photographer and documentary filmmaker.
-He has been presented in many photogaphy publications and has received awards in international film festivals
+Libor is a world photographer and documentary filmmaker.
+His work has been presented in many publications, magazines, TV Channels and has got many awards at international film festivals.

-In 2008, together with Petra Dolezalova, Libor started a great project called „Escape to Nature“, which is actually a number of independant projects.
-They finished their first project, called „Escape to Mauritius“ in August 2009.
-The making of this travel documentary was followed through with a large- format photography exhibition.
+In 2008, together with Petra Dolezalova, Libor started a great project called “Escape to Nature“, which is actually a number of independent projects of the documentary series.
+In August 2009, they completed their first project called “Escape to Mauritius“.
+The making of this travel documentary was followed through with a large-format photography exhibition.

 Their first documentary was exceptionally succesful.
 It was awarded as the second best film at the 42nd International Film Festival Tourfilm Karlovy Vary and became the best Czech film at the Festival!